Skip to main content

 Some of the conditions listed under Levels L through O require a little more explanation.
 Here’s what VA means when they say…

-- Housebound: The veteran’s condition makes it so that he/she cannot leave house (or hospital ward or care facility) at all, and this is expected to be the case for the rest of his/her life.
+• Housebound: The veteran’s condition makes it so that they cannot leave house (or hospital ward or care facility) at all, and this is expected to be the case for the rest of their life.

-- Permanently bedridden: The condition is so severe that the veteran cannot get out of bed.
+• Permanently bedridden: The condition is so severe that the veteran cannot get out of bed.
 This does not include periods of bed rest prescribed by a doctor if the veteran could still actually get out of bed.
-If a veteran is permanently bedridden, he/she qualifies for Aid and Attendance.
+If a veteran is permanently bedridden, they qualify for Aid and Attendance.
 But unlike Aid and Attendance, the permanently bedridden rating continues even if the veteran is hospitalized.

 Special Monthly Compensation Level K: Loss or Loss of Use